Aṅguttara Nikāya 9.72

 Yassa cittaṁ na namati ātappāya anuyogāya sātaccāya padhānāya, ayaṁ paṭhamo cetasovinibandho.

-This is the first emotional shackle.
+This is the first shackle of the heart.

 Puna caparaṁ, bhikkhave, bhikkhu kāye avītarāgo hoti …pe…